sisoje/swiftui-uitests/README.md

 > Snapshot testing, but for actions.

-A snapshot testing framework for SwiftUI UI interactions.
+A starter template for SwiftUI UI interaction testing.
+Clone it, drop it into your project, and customize it to test your views.
 Tests define views as codable structs, user interactions are captured as text logs, and tests verify the logs match saved snapshots.

 ## Snapshot Testing